Salesforce to Redshift: The Complete Integration Guide

 Suppose we have loaded legacy accounts and contacts to Redshift.
 Let’s see how we can link them back via Salesforce Connect and Skyvia Connect.

-1. Select New and then, under Connect, select OData Endpoint.
+Click + Create New and then, under Connect, select OData Endpoint.
+Click Simple mode.

-4. Select tables, data of which you want to publish.
+Select the tables with data you would like to access in Salesforce.
 In our case, we select the account and contact tables.

-5. Let’s change the generated entity names and add the ‘legacy_’ prefix to them.
-We are doing it in order for Salesforce external objects to have different, easily distinguishable names than the predefined Salesforce Account and Contact objects.
+Let’s change the generated entity names and add the ‘legacy_’ prefix to them.
+We are doing it in order for Salesforce external objects to have different, easily distinguishable names.
 To do it, click the pencil icon near the table name.
-This opens the Edit Entity dialog box.

 Salesforce to Amazon Redshift Integration via Skyvia OData endpoint: Step 4

-In this dialog, you can edit the result name of entity and entity set, and the names of entity properties.
-You can also hide certain properties and not publish them via OData endpoint.
+In this window, you can edit the result name of entity and entity set, and the names of entity properties.
+You can also hide certain properties to remove access to them.
 Here, we need to add the ‘legacy_’ prefix to the values of the Name and Entity Set boxes.
-We need to do it both for account and contact tables.
+We need to do it for both the account and contact tables.
 After this, click Next step.

 Salesforce to Amazon Redshift Integration via Skyvia OData endpoint: Step 6